kderholtvisma/slack-file-upload-action/README.md

 # Slack file upload action

-This action uploads files to Slack using the new external upload APIs (files.getUploadURLExternal and files.completeUploadExternal).
+This action uploads files to Slack using the new external upload APIs.
+It is fully compatible with Slack's API changes going into effect on November 12, 2025, when the legacy `files.upload` API will be discontinued.

-**IMPORTANT:** This action is compatible with Slack's API changes announced for November 12, 2025, when the legacy `files.upload` API will be discontinued.
+**IMPORTANT UPDATE:** This action now uses the recommended `files.getUploadURLExternal` and `files.completeUploadExternal` APIs for future compatibility.
+The migration is transparent to users - all existing workflows should continue to work without changes.

 ## Inputs